anukarthika/Maclicious-Spam-Detection-/README.md

 # Malicious-Spam-Detection
 Project is divided into 3 parts:
-    - Literature Review- Understanding what emerges out of the literature review.
+    - Literature Review- Understanding what emerges out of the exhaustive detailed research into exisitng published papers on malicious/spam websites.
+            Keywords ( temp): Malicious, spam etc.